My First Uber Ride in Mexico

 Even the smallest things take on the aura of a great adventure when you’re living in another country.
 In this case, it was my first Uber ride in Mexico.

-The vote to allow the service in Mazatlan only passed a few weeks ago.
+The vote to allow the ride-sharing service in Mazatlán only passed last year.
 When I learned that my ultra conscientious friend and a mother of three allowed her 17 year-old daughter to use Uber, I felt I could take the chance.

 Among Mexicans I know, they seem to feel Uber is the safer of the two choices.

-However at times you want the anonymity of arriving to your destination in a street car.
-The Uber ride share cars only carry a discreet $ sign on the dash to indicate they are Uber cars, plus all the other advantages they have over taxis.
+However, at times you want the anonymity of arriving to your destination in a street car.
+The Uber ride share cars only carry a discreet $ sign on the dash, if that, to indicate they are Uber cars, plus all the other advantages they have over taxis.

 Uber.
 Just one more reason to create a second life in Mexico